Milovan1995/Milovan1995/README.md

 ## Projects

-I'm currently working on an exciting project, and you'll soon find it here.
-Stay tuned for updates!
+I'm currently in the early stages of an exciting project named "Capital Cities Quiz Game."
+This interactive quiz game is designed to test your knowledge of capital cities from around the world.
+While the project is still a work in progress, I'm dedicated to bringing this educational and fun experience to life.
+Stay tuned for updates on its development journey!

 ## Development Philosophy